Getting paid in crypto? This is how you set it up

-A software application enables your customer to pay in just a few seconds using their cryptocurrencies, including bitcoin, ethereum, dash, or dogecoin in your website’s payment section.
-Van Oosterom: “Once a customer has entered their email address and order details, they select one of the digicoins from the payment menu.
+A software application enables your customer to pay in just a few seconds using their cryptocurrencies, including bitcoin or ethereum in your website’s payment section.
+The customer enters their email address and order details and then select one of the digicoins from the payment menu.
 A QR code will be displayed, which you scan using your smartphone.
-The customers’ wallet will enter the amount, the fee, and the current exchange rate automatically.
-The customer can approve the payment by swiping across the screen.
-You will then automatically receive the sales amount in your wallet.”
+The customer's crypto app will enter the amount, the fee, and the current exchange rate automatically.
+The customer approves the payment and you receive the sales amount in your wallet.
 The amount can be transferred to your bank account automatically, or you can manage this yourself by means of a bank transfer.

 • You pay no fees for international payments, as you are using the same currency.

-• Payments are managed using state-of-the-art digital technology (blockchain).
+• Payments are managed using blockchain technology.
 This is secure and reliable.

 • A growing number of payment services, including PayPal, accept cryptocurrencies as a means of payment.